evolvere-tech/cisco-aci-cli/README.md

 	show epg [epg_name]

-Outputs EPG information along with static bindings, status of physical interfaces, interface selectors and port policy groups for all EPGs or for selected EPG (EPG names are auto-completed by using 'TAB').
+Displays EPG information along with static bindings, which includes status of physical interfaces, interface selectors and port policy groups for all EPGs or for selected EPG (EPG names are auto-completed by using 'TAB').

 	show interface [node] [interface]

-Collects status of physical interfaces on Leaf switches and related fabric configuration (interface selectors, policy groups).
-If node and interface options specified then shell returns EPG mappings for the target interface.
+Displays status of physical interfaces on all or specified Leaf switches and corresponding interface selectors and policy groups.
+If both node and interface options specified then the tool returns EPG bindings for a target interface.
+Interfaces with assigned interface selectors and policy groups, but not binded to any EPG, are flagged with "*".

 	show vlan <vlan_id> | pool

-Shows VLAN pools and associated Physical/Virtual Domains.
-If VLAN_ID option is supplied the script will return any associated Pools and EPGs, which contain bindings with that VLAN as encapsulation.
+Displays VLAN pools and associated Physical/Virtual Domains.
+If VLAN_ID option is supplied the tool will return any associated Pools and EPGs, which contain bindings with that VLAN as encapsulation.

+	show ipg [<ipg_name>]

+Displays policies for all Interface Policy Groups (same as GUI, but showing all interface, port-channel and vpc policy groups together, sorted by a name).
+If IPG specified (IPG names auto-completed by pressing 'TAB'), then detailed information will be displayed for an IPG: policies and all interfaces this policy is mapped to.

 	show snapshot

-Shows all snapshots.
+Displays all snapshots.
 See “config snapshot” further below to add/amend description for any existing snapshots or to create a new OneTime snapshot.

-	show ipg [<ipg_name>]

-Shows policies for all Interface Policy Groups (same as GUI, but showing all interface, port-channel and vpc policy groups together, sorted by a name.
-If Interface Policy Group specified (IPG names auto-completed by pressing 'TAB'), then detailed information will be shown for that IPG: policies and all interfaces this policy is mapped to.

 ## Config commands